Skip to Content

 How to Save Peanut Brittle

-1. The Peanut Brittle is Too Soft or Underdone
+Problem: The Peanut Brittle is Soft or Underdone

-Getting peanut brittle to turn out crispy can be tricky.
-Soft or chewy peanut brittle is a common issue many people run into when trying to make this sweet holiday candy, and here are a few possible culprits.
+Achieving perfectly crunchy peanut brittle can be tricky.
+Soft or chewy brittle is a common issue many people run into when attempting to make the sweet holiday candy.
+Here are a few possible solutions:

 Without a thermometer, use the cold water method.
 Drop one teaspoon of syrup into the cold water.
 It will form threads that break when bent, but let the syrup cool in the water before touching it to avoid burns.